Register as New Patient

 Every patient registered with the Wychwood Surgery has been allocated a named accountable GP and many of you will know your named GP as this will be the GP you usually chose to see when you book an appointment or you may have been informed of your named GP when you visited the surgery or on your repeat medication slip.

-Please note that you are able to change your named GP should you so wish, please inform a member of the reception team who will be able to record the change on your medical record.
 Having a named GP doesn't prevent you from booking an appointment with any other GP registered at the practice should you so wish.

 Temporary Patient Registrations